-Canada's Trudeau Rejects Coalition In Favor Of Minority Government
+Canada's Justin Trudeau Rejects Coalition In Favor Of Minority Government

 The election results reflected a growing political divide between Canada's eastern and western provinces.
 Although it won fewer seats in Parliament than the Liberals, the Conservative Party received more votes overall.

-The $5.5 billion 620-mile-long pipeline has attracted strong opposition from environmentalists and some indigenous groups, but it would give the western province, which has the world's third-largest oil reserves, direct access to Asian markets, bypassing U.S. refineries that now process 99% of its crude.
+The $5.5 billion 620-mile pipeline has attracted strong opposition from environmentalists and some indigenous groups, but it would give the western province, which has the world's third-largest oil reserves, direct access to Asian markets, bypassing U.S. refineries that now process 99% of its crude.

 "For too long we have been selling our natural resources to the United States at a discount," Trudeau said.
 "Getting our resources to markets other than the United States and getting that done as quickly as possible remains a priority."